 Tejia received her Ph.D. from Harvard University, and was a postdoctoral fellow at the Salk Institute for Biological Studies and Massachusetts General Hospital before moving with the Peterson lab to the University of Utah.
 She is generating zebrafish models of lysosomal storage diseases for characterization and chemical screening.

 Keith joined the lab in the summer of 2013 and has worked as a summer student since.
 He has spent most of his time assisting Leo Xiang, Penny Lam, and Jason Nielsen with their research.
 He also is studying chemical pathways and molecules involved in depression.

 Norm joined the lab in February of 2018.
 He spends his time assisting Gabriel Bosse with addiction and behavior research.
 He is currently attending the University of Utah as an undergraduate student.

 Brock joined the lab in June of 2016.
 He worked to develop behavioral models for zebrafish possessing mutations associated with schizophrenia and autism.
 In August of 2018, he joined the USC Neuroscience Graduate Program.

 Hugo joined the lab in June of 2016 as a summer intern.
 His impressive work ethic and accomplishments in the lab lead him to be hired as a full-time technician, where he assisted Penny Lam with her optogenetic research as well as Jason Nielsen with his research on mitochondrial diseases.
 Hugo left the lab in May of 2018, preparing to begin medical school at the University of Southern California in the fall of 2018.

 Youngnam N. Jin, PhD

 Youngnam joined the lab in 2011 after receiving his PhD in Neuroscience from the University of Rochester.
-Youngnam is interested in RNA stability, germ cell development and cancer.
+Youngnam primarily focused his research on RNA stability, germ cell development, and cancer.